DavidG-Develop/vscode-nav2-bt-editor/README.md

 - Visualize `BehaviorTree` XML as an editable graph.
 - Edit node attributes and write changes back to XML.
 - Add child nodes from imported `TreeNodesModel` ports, built-in Nav2 fallback definitions, or custom tag names.
+- Change a node to another compatible type without deleting and recreating it.
 - Drag nodes to reorder siblings or move them under another valid parent.
 - Use visible drop zones, green/red drag feedback, and snap-back for invalid drops.
 - Navigate SubTrees one tree at a time, or expand SubTrees inline in one large graph.